xaviersolau/BlazorJsonLocalization/README.md

   "Welcome": "Bienvenue dans votre nouvelle application."
 }
 ```

+> **Warning: the Json file should use UTF8 encoding in order to easily handle accents or specific character set.**

 The Json file need to be declared as *Embedded resources* in order to be shipped in
 the Assembly.
 You can do it this way in your csproj file: